-Join us on June 15th for a free webinar where we will highlight Teknoflor and Lex-Tex, two up-and-coming brands and new members of the ecomedes sustainable product catalog.
+Watch a discussion around sustainable floor and wall coverings where we highlight Teknoflor and Lex-Tex, two up-and-coming brands in the ecomedes sustainable product catalog.

-Join sustainability leaders from Interface, Humanscale, and DPR Construction to hear how they are addressing the growing call for reduced embodied carbon across the product lifecycle.
+Watch sustainability leaders from Interface, Humanscale, and DPR Construction discuss how they are addressing the growing call for reduced embodied carbon across the product lifecycle.

-Join us to learn more about two new members of the ecomedes sustainable product catalog, IceStone, a Brooklyn-based countertop manufacturer leading the effort to deliver beauty and durability while respecting the planet, and Mosa, a Netherlands-based manufacturer of ceramic tile that meets the highest levels of life cycle assessment for sustainability.
+Learn more about two members of the ecomedes sustainable product catalog, IceStone, a Brooklyn-based countertop manufacturer leading the effort to deliver beauty and durability while respecting the planet, and Mosa, a Netherlands-based manufacturer of ceramic tile that meets the highest levels of life cycle assessment for sustainability.

 According to a recent AIA survey, 79% of Architects want to specify more sustainable materials, and 82% look to manufacturer websites as an information source, but only 59% are somewhat or very satisfied with what they find there.
 In addition, 59% still perceive sustainable products as too expensive.
 What needs to be done to address these challenges, and how will this change as the world emerges from a coronavirus pandemic?
-This panel discussion, with leading building product sustainability experts from Herman Miller, Tarkett and Saint-Gobain, will capture the manufacturer’s viewpoint around sustainable product purchasing, identify initiatives that address better information and transparency, debate the cost perception, and share expectations for the post-pandemic world.
+This panel discussion, with leading building product sustainability experts from Herman Miller, Tarkett and Saint-Gobain, captures the manufacturer’s viewpoint around sustainable product purchasing, identifies initiatives that address better information and transparency, debates the cost perception, and shares expectations for the post-pandemic world.